buddy-link/buddy-docs/docs/sdks/typescript/quickstart.md

 For complete usage information, please the visit the [documentation](https://github.com/solana-labs/wallet-adapter/blob/master/APP.md) for the Solana wallet adapter.

 #### Usage

+Once the wallet adapter is setup you can easily instantiate the buddylink client and start using our program.
+In the chapter you will

 ```javascript
 import { useEffect } from "react";